 You can tell a great winemaker not by what they produce in a good year, but by what they pull together from a catastrophic one.
 And it didn’t get much worse than Dario Prinčič’s 2008 vintage, where some 90% of his harvest was infected with Peronospora (downy mildew).
 Prinčič salvaged a pitiful amount of grapes, blended the entire output together and made a one off – the aptly named “Favola”, meaning fable or legend.

 It’s starting to become a theme in this series – edge cases which are not really orange wines.
 Take the sole white wine from microscopic but world reknowned Le Due Terre, in Friuli Colli Orientali.
-A blend of Friulano with 30% Ribolla Gialla, it has 10-12 days of skin contact, and is spontaneously fermented without temperature control.
-Yet it definitely doesn’t fit the “orange wine” moniker in a stylistic sense.
+A blend of Friulano with 30% Ribolla Gialla, it has 10-12 days of skin contact.
+Yet it doesn’t fit the “orange wine” moniker in a stylistic sense.

 I made many discoveries at last Friday’s Orange Wines Festival, in gorgeous Izola, Slovenia (full report coming soon) – but none more pleasurable than the wines of Ronco Severo, based in Friuli Colli Orientali.
 Having twice visited the village of Prepotto, where Schioppettino is king, I wondered how I’d managed to miss such a great producer.